Al Fong: Julissa Gomez and the Yurchenko vault

 Julissa Gomez broke her neck while performing a Yurchenko vault in 1988 during the World Sports Fair in Japan, just before the 1988 Olympic trials.
 She died as a result of her injuries in hospital.
-After the accident Fong said: "One thing is certain...Julissa certainly wouldn't want national team members to stop competing, or want me to quit being the coach that I am".
-After the accident some coaches supported banning the vault entirely, but Fong said that "a lot of the coaches are concerned about the hysteria going on about this vault[...]This could hamper the development of the sport."
+After the accident, Fong said: "One thing is certain...Julissa certainly wouldn't want national team members to stop competing, or want me to quit being the coach that I am".
+Some coaches supported banning the vault entirely after Gomez's accident, but Fong said that "a lot of the coaches are concerned about the hysteria going on about this vault[...]This could hamper the development of the sport."
 He said that banning the vault would put the United States even further behind the Soviets and suggested that coaches should teach the vault to gymnasts when they are younger so they will have more time to develop it.
+Fong had pressured Gomez to attempt the vault.

-Another one of Fong's gymnasts, Karen Tiereny, cracked the C-1 vertebra in her neck when she landed on her head performing the Yurchenko vault at the U.S. Olympic Festival in 1987.
-Tiereny decided she would not perform the vault anymore and has said that Fong continued to encourage her to perform it anyway.
-Fong insists that he did not pressure Tiereny to continue performing the Yurchenko.
+Another one of Fong's gymnasts, Karen Tierney, cracked the C-1 vertebra in her neck when she landed on her head performing the Yurchenko vault at the U.S. Olympic Festival in 1987.
+Tierney had decided she would not perform the skill anymore after the accident and has said that Fong continued to encourage her to perform it anyway.
+Fong insists that he did not pressure Tierney to continue performing the Yurchenko.